 If you plan on doing some major hikes in further, more secluded places from Whistler, then it’s definitely in your best interest to rent a car.
 Be mindful that some places only have tiny parking lots though which might mean you want to start your days extra early.

 Where to Stay in Whistler in the Summer

 When choosing a place to stay in Whistler note that Whistler Village is the central area.
 Ideally, this is where you want to stay.
 There are smaller nearby communities like Whistler Springs which are fine, but if you want to be in the heart of Whistler then ensure the place you choose is in the village itself.

 That being said, Whistler village is incredibly expensive.
-Summer months see much cheaper accommodation than peak ski season in the winter, but you will still end up paying a few hundred per night.
+Visiting Whistler in the summer means you can find cheaper accommodation than you will in peak ski season, but you will still end up paying a few hundred per night.
 Keep in mind though, as a ski village many of the resorts and hotels offer suites instead of just rooms and include full kitchens as well which can come in pretty handy and help you save money on eating out.

 I stayed at Sundial Hotel which was fantastic.
 Central, friendly, very comfortable suites and it has the added bonus of a rooftop hot tub which you can book for a private 30-minute session.
 If you really want to splurge, some rooms have private hot tubs as well.
 I loved staying here and highly recommend it.
 You can book a room at Sundial Resorts here.

 If you are looking for something a little more budget-friendly you can also try: